WWE News: Top Independent Star Appears At ‘NXT Takeover: Toronto’

-In addition to the stellar in-ring action, NXT Takeover events tend to give fans a glimpse of the wrestlers we can expect to see make their debuts on the black and gold brand in the near future.
+In addition to the stellar in-ring action, NXT Takeover events tend to give fans a glimpse of the wrestlers expected to make their debuts for the black and gold brand in the near future.

 In the past, big independent names like Bobby Roode and Matt Riddle have been shown in the crowd at these events, prior to becoming permanent fixtures on the full-time roster.
 Last night’s NXT Takeover: Toronto show was no different either, as another independent star was spotted mingling with the fans.